 The good thing is that now you can buy gluten-free oats.
 These are oats grown separately from gluten grains.
 They are then produced in facilities where there is no sign of anything containing gluten.
 Read more about gluten-free oats here: Are Oats Gluten-free or Not and Does It Matter?

 I am gluten-sensitive and get super sleepy and a big swollen belly if I eat gluten.
 This used to happen when I ate oats at times too.

-A wonderful way to enjoy oats…
+Creamy oat porridge is a wonderful way to enjoy oats

 Porridge is an excellent way to use oats.
 Cooking oats makes their nutrients readily available and let’s face it, porridge is really hearty and feel-good.